 So, from where can we expect the best sources of this powerful vitamin?
 I would look to wild caught oily fish like cod, salmon and tuna.
 Also, high quality orange juice (i.e. cut the dang organic orange and squeeze it).
 Last but certainly not least is good old-fashioned sun light.
 This is a powerful way to energize your cells, Tribe.
 No doubts about it.
-Aim for 15-45 minutes outdoors in the sunshine between 10am and 3pm for maximal opportunity to vitamin D exposure.
+Aim for 15-45 minutes outdoors in the sunshine between 10am and 3pm for your best opportunity at vitamin D exposure.

 Dendrite: Internal messaging component responsible for the reception of electrical impulses to the nerve cell from other nerves.
 It is a physical extension and is the opposite function generation mechanism of axons (the sites sending these impulses and signals to our dendrites).
 When it comes to reflexes and maximal awareness, we should look no further than the systems and components of the body that will make the processing of said functions occur seamlessly.
-Our body has some very unique messaging pathways and they can all be improved or hindered.
-Just like any highway or byway, when there is an impediment of any sort it will cause slow flows of information or users of that route.

 Dehydration: This is a term we have all heard of and are aware of its dangers but I think it should be put in clear terms.
-With us being a genus that is composed of 70% water (our blood plasma consisting of 90% water and that plasma over half of our blood volume) this should be a major cause of concern for us in summer months, during periods of fasting and especially during physical exertion.
+With us being a genus that is composed of 80% water (our blood plasma consisting of 90% water and that plasma over half of our blood volume) this should be a major cause of concern for us in summer months, during periods of fasting and especially during physical exertion.
 To become dehydrated is to deprive our vital organs and systems of their fluid balance.
 This fluid balance is crucial for synthesis, metabolism, respiration and temperature regulation.
-I guarantee that if you can name a body system I can name a vital function within it that requires water.
+I guarantee that if you can name a body system I can name a vital function within it that requires water and electrolytes.